-The small town of Paamiut and its 1,600 inhabitants remain off the beaten track of Greenlandic tourism.
+The small town of Paamuit and its 1,600 inhabitants are off the beaten track of Greenlandic tourism.
 This is remote Greenland at its best.
-As you walk through town, it isn’t unusual to find seal meat and seal skins drying on racks under houses.
-People have lived here since 1,500 BC.
-After the arrival of the Danes in 1742, the community prospered by trading furs and whale products, and became known for its soapstone carvings.
-Today, the sea remains ice-free during the winter, providing inhabitants with access to year-round fishing.
-The town itself consists of a multitude of brightly colored buildings.
+As you walk through town it isn’t unusual to find seal meat and seal skins drying on racks under houses.
+People have lived here since 1,500 B.C.E.
+After the arrival of the Danes in 1742, the community prospered by trading furs and whale products and became known for its soapstone carvings.
+Today, the sea remains ice-free during the winter, providing inhabitants with year-round fishing.
+The town itself is a multitude of brightly colored buildings.
 Fredens Kirke is a simple but elegant Lutheran church located in the center of town.
-The unadorned white crosses of the adjacent graveyard contrast with the green roof, red walls and golden trim of the church.
+The unadorned white crosses of the adjacent graveyard contrast the green roof, red walls and golden trim of the church.

-White-tailed eagles, known as Nattoralik in Greenlandic, are plentiful in the region, and are said to bring good luck to anyone who sees them.
-Local youth football teams are often named Nattoralik.
+The white-tailed eagle, known as Nattoralik in Greenlandic, is plentiful in the region.
+Good luck is said to come to anyone who sees it.
+Locals often name their youth football teams Nattoralik.